sara-nl/EAR-harvest-heterogenous-energy-plugin/etc/conf/README.md

 # AuthorizedGroups=xx,yy

-# # ENERGY TAGS AND PRIVILEDGED USERS
+## ENERGY TAGS AND PRIVILEDGED USERS
-# ### Privileged users,accounts and groups are allowed to use EnergyTags.
+Privileged users,accounts and groups are allowed to use EnergyTags.
 The "allowed" TAGs are defined by row together with the priviledged user/group/account.
-EnergyTag=cpu-intensive pstate=1
-EnergyTag=memory-intensive pstate=4
-#EnergyTag=memory-intensive pstate=4 users=user1,user2 groups=group1,group2 accounts=acc1,acc2
-#
+*EnergyTag*=memory-intensive *pstate*=4 *users*=user1,user2 *groups*=group1,group2 *accounts*=acc1,acc2

+## Cluster description

-# NODES CONFIGURATION: Node list, grouped by hardware characteristics, different lists must reflect different power characteristics
+NODES CONFIGURATION: Node list, grouped by hardware characteristics, different lists must reflect different power characteristics
-NodeName=r22u[21,23,25,27] CPUs=24
+*NodeName*=r22u[21,23,25,27] *CPUs*=24

 # ISLES CONFIGURATION
-# it is mandatory to specify all the nodes in the cluster, grouped by islands.
-#more than one line per island must be supported to specify dbip ports
+it is mandatory to specify all the nodes in the cluster, grouped by islands. more than one line per island must be supported to specify dbip ports
-# Example: Each island with 2 eardb, each one covering 200 nodes
+Example: Each island with 2 eardb, each one covering 200 nodes

-Island=0 Nodes=r22u21,r22u23,r22u25,r22u27 DBIP=r22u21.hpc.eu.lenovo.com
+*Island*=0 *Nodes*=r22u21,r22u23,r22u25,r22u27 *DBIP*=r22u21.hpc.eu.lenovo.com